 A: A loan can only be granted once you are receiving your monthly pension.
-However, effective 12 February 2018, we introduce a new product called Commutation Loan which is exclusively for members from the Philippine Navy who are due for retirement.
+However, on 12 February 2018, we introduced a new product called Commutation Loan which is exclusively for members from the Philippine Navy who are due for retirement.

 Q46: Do you offer Car Loan for second hand vehicles?

 A: Yes, AFPSLAI offers Pre-Owned Vehicle Loan where Regular and Associate Members can purchase pre-owned vehicles (sedans, SUV, AUV, Vans LCV, high-end motorcycles and other vehicles similarly classified) from either an accredited dealer or individual seller.

 Q47: Do you buy out existing loans from other lending institutions?

 A: We are only allowed to buy out problem accounts of AFP pensioners from different lending institutions, provided it has been classified as a Resultant Account.
 A Resultant Account is the balance of loan when one was in active service, where deductions from retirement benefits were not sufficient to fully settle the total outstanding balance upon retirement from the service.

 Q48: In terms of loan products, what are AFPSLAI’s advantages over other lending institutions?

 A: Aside from lower interest rates, the Association does not charge advance interest.
 As such, generally, what you loan is what you get.

 Q49: Are loan rebates given to qualified members yearly?

 A: No, loan rebates are given only upon approval of the Board of Trustees.
 The granting of rebates is dependent on the yearly financial results of operations and granted only to borrowers of good standing.